irinalapteva/irinalapteva.github.io/cv/index.md

 ###### **Board Member**, [Sakha American Diaspora](https://www.sakhaopenworld.org) <span class="cvdate">2022-present</span>

-- Advance the mission of the Sakha American Diaspora by establishing a network of indigenous peoples from the Sakha Republic, offering support for the preservation of languages, traditions, and spirituality, and promoting these unique cultures through educational and cultural programs in the U.S. and beyond.
+- Advance the mission by establishing a network of indigenous peoples from the Sakha Republic, offering support for the preservation of languages, traditions, and spirituality, and promoting these unique cultures through educational and cultural programs in the US and beyond.
-- Contribute as a team member in organizing the annual Sakha Summer Festival in a New York City park, participating in all aspects from planning to execution, and attracting approximately 250 attendees with music and dance performances, exhibitions, and sports competitions.
+- Contribute as a team member in organizing the annual Sakha Summer Festival in a New York City park and attracting approximately 250 attendees with music and dance performances, exhibitions, and sports competitions.

 ###### **Consultant**, Academy of Dance and Creative Arts <span class="cvdate">2017</span>